-(1) Amounts reported represent the range of payouts of annual cash incentive awards for fiscal 2018.
-Actual payouts for fiscal 2018 are included in the "Summary Compensation Table" beginning on page 44 in the "Non-Equity Incentive Plan Compensation" column.
+(1) Amounts reported represent the range of payouts of annual cash incentive awards for fiscal 2019.
+Actual payouts for fiscal 2019 are included in the "Summary Compensation Table" beginning on page 44 in the "Non-Equity Incentive Plan Compensation" column.
+Amounts for Mr. Rodier represent the portions of the fiscal year

-- (2) Amounts reported represent the range of performance share award payouts for the fiscal 2018 to fiscal 2020 performance period.
-Information regarding the performance share awards is set forth within the "Compensation Discussion and Analysis" under "Long-Term Incentives-Performance Share Awards" on page 39. - (3) Amounts reported represent stock options granted during fiscal 2018, which grant date was December 8, 2017, the second business day following the issuance of our press release announcing our financial results for fiscal 2017.
+- (2) Amounts reported represent the range of performance share award payouts for the fiscal 2019 to fiscal 2021 performance period.
+Information regarding the performance share awards is set forth within the "Compensation Discussion and Analysis" under "Long-Term Incentives-Performance Share Awards" beginning on page 38. - (3) Amount reported represents restricted stock units, with three-year cliff vesting, granted to Mr. Rodier on April 1, 2019 in connection with his promotion to Group Vice President, Construction Businesses. - (4) Amounts reported represent stock options granted during fiscal 2019, which grant date was December 7, 2018, the second business day following the issuance of our press release announcing our financial results for fiscal 2018.
 Options have a ten-year term and vest ratably in three equal installments on each of the first, second and third year anniversaries of the date of grant.
-Additional information regarding stock options is set forth within the "Compensation Discussion and Analysis" under "Long-Term Incentives-Stock Options" on page 39. - (4) Amounts reported represent the exercise price of stock options granted during fiscal 2018, which equals the closing price of our common stock, as reported on the NYSE, on December 8, 2017, the date of grant. - (5) Amounts reported represent the grant date fair value of performance share awards at target granted for the fiscal 2018 to fiscal 2020 performance period based on the closing price of our common stock, as reported on the NYSE, on December 5, 2017, the date of grant, of \$65.40.
-These amounts are also set forth in the "Summary Compensation Table" beginning on page 44 in the "Stock Awards" column. - (6) Amounts reported for option awards represent the grant date fair value of \$14.96 per share, computed in accordance with FASB ASC Topic 818, of option awards made for fiscal 2018.
+Additional information regarding stock options is set forth within the "Compensation Discussion and Analysis" under "Long-Term Incentives-Stock Options" on page 38. - (5) Amounts reported represent the exercise price of stock options granted during fiscal 2019, which equals the closing price of our common stock, as reported on the NYSE, on December 7, 2018, the date of grant. - (6) Amounts reported represent the grant date fair value of performance share awards at target granted for the fiscal 2019 to fiscal 2021 performance period based on the closing price of our common stock, as reported on the NYSE, on December 4, 2018, the date of grant, of \$59.58.
+These amounts are also set forth in the "Summary Compensation Table" beginning on page 44 in the "Stock Awards" column.
+Amount reported for Mr. Rodier's restricted stock unit grant represents the grant date fair value based on the closing price of our common stock, as reported on the NYSE, on April 1, 2019, the date of grant, of \$69.18. - (7) Amounts reported for option awards represent the grant date fair value of \$12.01 per share, computed in accordance with FASB ASC Topic 718, of option awards made for fiscal 2019.
 These amounts are also set forth in the "Summary Compensation Table" beginning on page 44 in the "Option Awards" column.
 The specific assumptions used in the valuation of the options are included in footnote 3 to the "Summary Compensation Table."

-Outstanding Equity Awards at Fiscal Year-End for 2018
+Outstanding Equity Awards at Fiscal Year-End for 2019

-The following table summarizes all outstanding equity awards previously granted to our named executive officers that were outstanding on October 31, 2018, the last day of fiscal 2018.
+The following table summarizes all outstanding equity awards previously granted to our named executive officers that were outstanding on October 31, 2019, the last day of fiscal 2019.
 Specifically, it reflects exercisable and unexercisable stock options, unvested restricted stock unit awards and unvested performance share awards.